-Chance discoveries often prove to be very important or interesting.
-The most famous example is the discovery of America.
-Anyway, on 19th December, I was passing through Kallar Kahar when I took a little detour to check something about Kallar Kahar resort.
-As soon as I turned towards it from the main road, my eyes luckily caught the sight of a small building on my right.
-I had no idea that Kallar Kahar had a museum.
-I turned towards it, a pleasant surprise was waiting for me.
-I was informed by the staff that museum was opened just a few months ago in March, 2021.
+Chance discoveries often turn out to be very important, or at least very interesting.
+The most famous example, of course, is the discovery of America.
+Anyway, on 19th December 2021, while passing through Kallar Kahar, I made a small detour to check something about the Kallar Kahar resort.
+As soon as I turned off the main road, my eyes caught sight of a small building on the right.
+To my surprise, it turned out to be a museum, something I had no idea existed in Kallar Kahar.
+Curious, I went closer, and a pleasant surprise awaited me.
+The staff informed me that the museum had been opened just a few months earlier, in March 2021.

-Kallar Kahar is a popular tourist destination in the Salt Range, district Chakwal.
-It is famous for its beautiful lake, lush green hills and peacocks.
-Now this museum is an addition to many attractions of Kallar Kahar.
-Before taking you on the tour of the museum, it is pertinent to write something about the history of this region.
-Potohar region was home to some of the earliest civilizations of human history and artifacts of very old inhabitants have been unearthed, especially in the Soan valley.
-Besides human settlements, in prehistoric times it was home to dinosaurs as well.
-Fossils of these now extinct creatures are frequently found in the hills and deep valleys of this region.
-Being on the main highway from India to central Asia, this region has always played an important part in the history of south Asia.
+Kallar Kahar, in the district of Chakwal, is already a popular tourist destination in the Salt Range, famous for its scenic lake, lush green hills, and peacocks.
+Now, with the addition of this museum, it offers yet another attraction.
+But before taking you on a tour of the museum, it is worth briefly recalling the history of this region.
+The Potohar plateau has been home to some of the earliest civilizations in human history.
+Archaeological finds, especially from the Soan Valley, include artifacts belonging to its ancient inhabitants.
+In prehistoric times, the region was also home to dinosaurs—their fossils are still discovered in the hills and deep valleys of the Salt Range.
+Moreover, being on the main highway between India and Central Asia, this region has always played a key role in the history of South Asia.

-Now, something about the Kallar Kahar museum.
-Although it is not very large in size, it has a wide range of items in its collection, which shed light on the history and culture of this region.
-It is located close to the resort at 32°46'14.0"N, 72°41'59.0"E, about 125 kms from Islamabad.
+Now, back to the Kallar Kahar Museum.
+Although modest in size, it has a wide-ranging collection that sheds light on the history and culture of this region.
+It is located near the resort at 32°46'14.0"N, 72°41'59.0"E, about 125 km from Islamabad.

 A Buddhist Stupa.
 (19.12.2021.)

-The pictures given below are depicting the image of Buddha and aspecting of Buddhist culture.
+The pictures given below depict the image of Buddha and aspects of Buddhist culture.

 The museum has four beautifully carved wooden doors on display.
-These doors show the traditional woodworks of the region.
+These doors show the traditional woodwork of the region.

 Coins from the Ghaznavid and the Mughal eras.
 (19.12.2021.)